Fee Simple Ownership In Real Estate: What It Means And How It Impacts Homeowners

 Fee simple defeasible ownership is when the ownership is dependent on specific conditions, and the contract is written with conveyance to show intent to transfer the property.
 If these specific conditions are not met, the property may be returned to the grantor.

 Fee simple ownership subject to condition subsequent is similar to fee simple ownership, but it has a condition attached and is followed by a right of entry.

 These types of ownership could give rise to claims of property ownership today.
 However, it’s important to note that these are relatively unusual cases of property ownership, and they can get very complicated and messy.
-Speak to an attorney immediately if any of these ownership types affect a property you’re interested in buying.
+Speak to a real estate attorney immediately if any of these ownership types affect a property you’re interested in buying.